bcornelusse/ELEC0447-analysis-power-systems/lecture4.md

 The efficiency expressed in % is
 $$100 \times \frac{P\_{output}}{P\_{input}} = 100 \times \left(1 - \frac{P\_{losses}}{P\_{input}}\right) $$

-- maximal when copper losses = iron losses (cancel derivative of efficiency w.r.t current)
+- maximal when loaded such that copper losses = iron losses (cancel derivative of efficiency w.r.t current)
 - Around 99.5 % in large power transformers at full load.

 ---